James4Ever0/notes/RX580 16g used as AI accelerator.md

 ```

 ---
-If you want to run `ollama` on other GPUs, you must install ROCm 6.
+If you want to run `ollama` on AMD GPUs, you must install ROCm 6.

 You can get current ROCm version by `dpkg -l | grep -i rocm`.